 Thus, one of the most important objectives of Project B is to monitor the changes in sandbars over many years, including a period that contains several controlled floods, in order to compile the information required to answer the fundamental question of the HFE Protocol.
 The monitoring program described here continues the program implemented in previous work plans and is based on annual measurements of sandbars, using conventional topographic surveys supplemented with daily measurements of sandbar change using ‘remote cameras’ that autonomously and repeatedly take photographs.
 These annual measurements and daily photographs are included in Project Element B.1.
 This project element also includes work to more efficiently conduct quantitative analyses of the remote camera images.
 Because these long-term monitoring sites represent only a small proportion of the total number of sandbars in Marble and Grand Canyons, this project also includes periodic measurements of nearly all sandbars within individual 50 to 130 km river segments.

 Another critical piece of information needed to evaluate the outcome of the HFE Protocol and the LTEMP will be the change in total sand storage in long river segments.
 HFEs build sandbars by redistributing sand from the low-elevation portion of the channel to sandbars in eddies and on the banks.
-The sand available for bar building is the sand that is in storage within the channel, which is the sum of the sand contributed by the most recent tributary inputs, all the sand that has accumulated during the decades since Glen Canyon Dam was completed, and any sand that remains from the pre-dam era.
+The sand available for bar building is the sand that is in storage along the channel bed, which is the sum of the sand contributed by the most recent tributary inputs, all the sand that has accumulated during the decades since Glen Canyon Dam was completed, and any sand that remains from the pre-dam era.
 The goal of the HFE protocol is to accomplish sandbar building by mobilizing only the quantity of sand most recently contributed by the Paria River.
 Some of the mobilized sand is deposited in eddies where it maintains and builds eddy sandbars.
 Some of the sand is eventually transported downstream to Lake Mead reservoir.
 The most efficient floods for the purposes of sandbar building are those that maximize eddy sandbar aggradation yet minimize the amount of sand transported far downstream, thus minimizing losses to sand storage.
 Dam operations between HFEs also transport sand downstream, causing decreases in sand storage.

-The trends in sand storage in the channelcombined with trends in exposed sandbars will provide the necessary context on which to base future decisions about dam operations and other potential management options.
+The trends in sand storage along the channel bed combined with trends in exposed sandbars will provide the necessary context on which to base future decisions about dam operations and other potential management options.
 If sand storage is maintained or increased, we expect the response to future HFEs to be similar to or better than that observed following recent HFEs.
 In contrast, depleted conditions of fine sediment in the active channel are potentially irreversible and threaten the long-term ability to maintain eddy sandbars.
 These long-term trends are measured in Project Element B.2, which includes one “channel mapping” campaign to map changes in sand storage in both Lower Marble Canyon and Eastern Grand Canyon in 2019.
 Because these segments have been mapped previously and because mapping efficiency has increased, we are able to map longer river segments in a single river trip than previously.
 These data will be used to provide long-term (8 to 10 year) assessments of sandbar and sand storage change for these segments and a robust evaluation of 7 years of implementation of the HFE Protocol.